nvda-es/devguides_translation/original_docs/nvdaPy3.md

 	7. March 26, 2019: NVDA 2019.1 released.
 	8. April 26, 2019: placeholder snapshot (Threshold) built to house Python 3 transition and other backwards incompatible changes.
 	9. June 7, 2019: async keyword fix merged into Threshold.
+	10. June 24, 2019: major hurdles with Appveyor build process (unit and system tests, signing executables, etc.) resolved.
 2. Transition stage 1 (in progress):
 	1. June 7, 2019: a staging branch for Python 3 transition activated with various source code edits.
 	2. June 8, 2019: staging branch building begins.
 	3. June 12, 2019: source code compilation became possible.
 	4. June 13, 2019: parts of binary compilation and testing framework succeeded.
+	5. June 24, 2019: running NVDA from source and performing system tests became possible.
+	6. June 26, 2019: first binary snapshot compiled (not ready for the general public).
 3. Transition stage 2: not yet begun.
 4. After transition: not yet begun.
 5. Python 3 native features:
 	* Asyncio: not important at this stage.
 	* Collections.ChainMap: eases implementation of config.ConfigManager.
 	* pyz: no impact unless use cases emerge.
-	* Formatted string literals (the "f" strings): makes translatable messages more readable.
+	* Formatted string literals (the "f" strings): eases string debugging (requires Python 3.8).
 	* Gettext.pgettext (Python 3.8): long sought answer to message contexts (see GitHub issue 1524 for details).
 	* Assignment expression (the ":=" operator in Python 3.8): may allow improved readability of some if and while statements.
 	* sys.breakpointhook: allow Visual Studio debugger and friends to help debug NVDA (if installed).
-	* Enum: may improve certain listings.
+	* Enum: may improve certain listings including roles list in control types.

 ## Notes for various audiences